cheerful/freckle-apidocs/content/imports.md

 	* `tempo`
 	* `toggl`

+create_projects
+: *Optional* **boolean**
+: `true` (**Default**): The import creates any projects it finds that are not in Freckle : `false`: Entries in the import that are associated with projects that are not in Freckle will be imported, but will not be assigned to any project.

 fallback_user
+: *Optional* **integer**
-: *Optional* **integer**: the user who will be used if the user for an entry cannot be found.
+: The ID of the user who will be assigned to entries where the user cannot be found.
 If `null` is passed, then entries where the user cannot be found will be ignored.
-Defaults to the authenticated user.
+If no value is provided, then the authenticated user will be used.

+field_delimeter
+: *Optional* **string**
+: The custom field delimeter used in your CSV.
+If no value is provided, Freckle will attempt to auto-detect the field delimeter used.

 ### Response

 <%= headers 202 %>
 <%= json :created_import_response %>

+### Custom Error Codes

+The following Custom Error codes can be returned for this action:

+* **invalid_file**: The uploaded file is not a valid CSV file
+* **too_large**: The uploaded file is too large
+* **invalid_filed_delimeter**: the field delimeter provided was invalid

 ## Checking an Import's status

-You can check on the status of the import by using the following URL:
+When an import is created, it is not immediately processed.
+Instead, it is sent to a background queue to be processed.
+This action will allow you to check the status of the import.

+The Possible values are:

+* `in_progress`
+* `complete`

 ~~~
 GET /imports/:id/status